 The procession departs from St Stephen’s Basilica after the Holy Mass on August 20, at 5 pm.

-The traditional Red Bull Air Race Shows, where the Hungarian pilot, Peter Besenyei has earned 8 prizes, usually takes place in August in Budapest, but this year it was organized between Jul 16 and 17.
+The traditional Red Bull Air Race Shows, where the Hungarian pilot, Peter Besenyei has earned 8 prizes, used to take place in August in Budapest, but this year it was organized near lake Balaton in July.

 More about Hungarian national holidays.